glixx/QPiano/doc/courses/README.md

 [midi file](BoosterMusic/07-AmazingGrace.mid)

-All the music on this page is available [here](https://github.com/captnfab/PianoBooster/raw/master/music/BoosterMusicBooks.zip).
+All the music on this page is available [here](https://github.com/glixx/QPiano/raw/master/music/BoosterMusicBooks.zip).
-This free sheet music can be used for beginner piano lessons with _PianoBooster_.
+This free sheet music can be used for beginner piano lessons with _QPiano_.